-Robert Durst faces jury for opening statements in 'The Jinx' murder trial
+'Buckle your seatbelts,' judge says as 'The Jinx' murder trial of Robert Durst begins

-LOS ANGELES (Reuters) - Robert Durst, the ailing New York real estate scion whose arrest prosecutors say was hastened by his confession to multiple killings in a 2015 TV documentary, was due to face a jury on Wednesday for opening statements in his Los Angeles murder trial.
+LOS ANGELES (Reuters) - Robert Durst, the ailing New York real estate scion whose arrest prosecutors say was hastened by his confession to multiple killings in a 2015 TV documentary, faced a jury on Wednesday for opening statements in his Los Angeles murder trial.

+After entering the courtroom, Durst, 76, walked very slowly to his seat at the defense table.
+He wore a navy blue blazer and a white button-down shirt, his hair disheveled and a bright green hearing aid tucked behind his ear.

+“Ladies and gentlemen, buckle your seatbelts.
+We’re about to begin,” Judge Mark Windham told the courtroom at the start of the session.

-Durst, 76, is charged with the December 2000 murder of his long-time confidant, Susan Berman, a writer he is accused of fatally shooting because of what she might have known about the unsolved disappearance and presumed killing of his wife two decades earlier.
+Durst is charged with the December 2000 murder of his long-time confidant, Susan Berman, a writer he is accused of fatally shooting because of what she might have known about the unsolved disappearance and presumed killing of his wife two decades earlier.

 The Los Angeles County District Attorney’s office said prosecutors planned to deliver opening statements on Wednesday, after the judge and attorneys for both sides spent two weeks selecting 12 jurors and 12 alternates for a trial expected to last about five months.

-Durst, confined to a wheelchair and suffering from what his lawyers describe as a number of “severe” health problems, has pleaded not guilty.
-If convicted he faces a maximum sentence of life in prison.
+Durst, who suffers from what his lawyers describe as a number of “severe” health problems, has pleaded not guilty.
+If convicted, he faces a maximum sentence of life in prison.

 Berman, 55, the daughter of an organized crime figure and author of the 1981 memoir “Easy Street: The True Story of a Mob Family,” was found slain execution-style in her Beverly Hills home.